poncj/solidity-token-and-airdrop/README.md

 node deployAirdrop.js
 ```

 6. Аfter executing the previous command in the terminal we should see the address of the airdrop contract.
-You must copy this address and specify it in your .env as AIRDROP_CONTRACT_ADDRESS.
+You must copy this address and specify it in your .env as `AIRDROP_CONTRACT_ADDRESS`.

 This is where the deployment of contracts ends.
 Now we need to configure the files of the /production/ folder.